caleb531/automata/README.md

 #### NFA.read_input_stepwise(self, input_str)

-The `read_input_stepwise()` method reads an input string like `read_input()`, except instead of returning the final NFA states, it returns a generator.
-This generator yields each set of states reached as the NFA reads characters from the input string, allowing you to examine every step of the input-reading process.
+Yields each set of states reached as the NFA reads characters from the input string, if the input is accepted.

 ```python
 nfa.read_input_stepwise('aba')